 It’s a continuous stream of customers and waiters dodging people on push bikes as they carry trays filled with glasses of çay.
 Because çay is the tipple of choice here.
-You can get an Efes Pilsen or a soft drink – and some people do – but the majority of Fethiye folks, including us, come here to drink çay.
+You can get an beer or a soft drink – and some people do – but the majority of Fethiye folks, including us, come here to drink çay.

 You sit yourself down for çay (you might even have to shout to grab the waiter’s attention) and, if you’re hungry, a simit, tost or a poğaça.
 Tea and snack.
 That’s what you come to Hello Büfe for.
 It’s cheap!

 Oh, but there’s another attraction to Hello Büfe, too.
 It’s also a little kiosk where passers-by stop off to buy a water, a pack of cigarettes or a loaf of bread.

 No one is allowed to catch fish here, but there are lots of eager customers waiting to feed the fish, and it appears the mullet have caught wind of that fact.
 Sitting at Hello Büfe is an experience!

 He stops at Hello Büfe for çay before he takes on the Saturday night crowds of Paspatur.
 As we were all heading in the same direction, we sat down for çay, too.
 Well, how could we resist?
 Wouldn’t you like to sit here for pre-night-out çay?